evorick/soccer_league_chatbot/prd.md

 - Understanding nuanced league rules buried in lengthy documentation.
 - Keeping up with evolving best practices for coaching youth soccer.
 - Identifying equipment that complies with league standards without extensive research.
-- Accessing this information conveniently during practices, games, or shopping.
+- Accessing this information conveniently during practices, games, or while shopping.

 The Soccer League AI Helper Chatbot addresses these challenges by providing a single, conversational point of access to tailored information.